Meditation Practices based on Brain science.

 Conversely, if a person has their amygdala stimulated, they are very likely to have a sensed presence experience.
 This has actually happened in several clinical and experimental settings.

 When research subjects were asked to do this exercise, the most common sensation it created was a feeling of being safe and protected.
-The ones do were most prone to altered state experiences were also most likely to confabulate a visual image of the presence they were imagining.
+The ones do were most prone to altered state experiences were also most likely to confabulate a visual image of the presence they imagined.

-Some of the images that appeared were angels, monks in hooded robes, knights on horseback in shining armor, spirit familiars, deities, aliens, and a variety of other images.
+Some images that appeared were angels, monks in hooded robes, knights on horseback in shining armor, spirit familiars, deities, aliens, and a variety of other beings.

 When people who have had near-death experiences do this practice, they re-experience fragments of their NDEs.